Marie-rgb/Marierosegithub.io/_pages/projects.md

 permalink: /projects/
 author_profile: true
 ---
-# 🌐 My Web Projects

-Here’s a selection of websites I’ve built and currently manage.
+# Here’s a selection of websites I’ve built and currently manage.
 Each project reflects my growing skills in **web development**, **network engineering**, and **cybersecurity best practices**.

 ---